Popular automations

 Why naming matters

 Consistent naming makes files findable months or years later.
 When you search Google Drive for "Acme", all their projects appear together.
 When you sort by name, projects group predictably.
 Date-based naming creates automatic chronological sorting.
+For freelancers who manage 50+ projects per year, a naming convention becomes essential after the first year when folder counts make manual browsing impractical.

 Choose a naming pattern before setting up the automation.
 Changing patterns later creates inconsistent folder names that make files harder to find.
 Stick with one pattern across all projects.